 Although the drug is fiercely addictive, identifying a heroin addiction is not always initially straightforward.
 As the drug starts to consume more and more of the user’s life, though, it becomes easier to pinpoint.

 The primary physical marker to watch out for is someone suddenly starting to wear long sleeves, even when it’s really hot.
-Injecting heroin leaves needle marks, commonly known as track marks.
+As we mentioned before, there are markings left behind from injections known as track marks.
 Many heroin addicts go out of their way to hide these scars.

 As heroin use makes relating to friends and family awkward, heroin users frequently start withdrawing and isolating themselves.
 Look out for any changes in routine along these lines.